 What did we learn so far

-- To make soap by hand, you need measuring tools, a place to mix the ingredients, and molds.
-Get ready the soap base, the oils, the dyes, and the decorative pieces.
+- To make soap by hand, you'll need some tools and ingredients, including a soap base, oils, dyes, and decorative pieces.

-- Now you know how to make handmade soap from a soap base in five steps: melt the base, add base oil, color, essential oil, and pour the mixture into molds.
+- The process for making handmade soap from a soap base involves five steps: melting the base, adding base oil, color, essential oil, and pouring the mixture into molds.

-- How useful soap is depends on what oils are in it.
+- The usefulness of soap depends on the oils it contains.
 You can make soap that refreshes, moisturizes, tones, or brightens the skin.

-- Read about the company that made a product before you buy it in a store.
-For example: Soap Candle Shop in Canada.
-Pay attention to the soap's ingredients, how the scents mix, how well it foams, how it feels on your skin, and how it looks.
+- When shopping for soap, it's a good idea to read about the company that made the product.
+For example, the Soap Candle Shop in Canada.
+Look at the ingredients, how the scents mix, how well it foams, how it feels on your skin, and how it looks.